 Tibet is replete with prairies, and there are around six popular Tibetan prairies that are worth visiting by a tourist.
 These six prairies are the following:

-The Changtang Prairie holds some of the best pastures in the northern Tibetan Plateau.
-It lies at the Nagchu Prefecture with an average altitude of around 5,000m.
-The landscape of Changtang prairie is characterized by highland lakes and exquisite grazing pastures.
-It also nurtures myriads of wildlife like the Tibetan antelope, wild yak, wild donkey, black-necked crane, alpine rabbit, and many more.
-For many generations, Tibetan nomads rely heavily on this prairie land for their livelihood.
-You'll also get to see in this prairie ruins of the ancient Zhang Zhung Kingdom and other impressive murals.
-It is best to visit the Chanting prairie during August so that you can witness some of the grand festivals of the land like the Nagqu Horse Racing Festival.
+The Qiangtang Prairie holds some of the best pastures in the northern Tibetan Plateau.
+It lies at the Nagqu Prefecture with an average altitude of around 5,000m.
+The landscape of the Qiangtang prairie is characterized by highland lakes and exquisite grazing pastures.
+It also nurtures myriads of wildlife like the Tibetan antelopes, wild yaks, wild donkeys, black-necked cranes, alpine rabbits, and many more.
+For many generations, Tibetan nomads relied heavily on this prairie land for their livelihood.
+You'll also see the ruins of the ancient Zhang Zhung Kingdom and other impressive ancient rock paintings.
+It is best to visit Qiangtang prairie during August so that you can witness some of the grand festivals of the land like the Nagqu Horse Racing Festival.

 The Jinying Prairie is considered a 4A-level tourist attraction, 5A being the highest level.
-It is located in the Haiyan County in Qinghai Province.
-The beauty of Jinying Prairie has inspired artists like Wang Luobin—a respected Chinese songwriter and researcher on ethnic music.
-There is around 300,000 livestock that grazes this rich prairie.
-Additionally, you can visit the very first nuclear weapon research in China in this place.
-The best time to visit the Jinying prairie is from July to September.
+It is located in Haiyan County in Qinghai Province.
+The beauty of Jinying Prairie has inspired artists like Wang Luobin — a respected Chinese songwriter and researcher on ethnic music.
+There are around 300,000 livestock grazing in this rich prairie.
+The best time to visit Jinying prairie is from July to September.

 The Sankoh prairie is located in the Xiahe region of Gansu province.
-The Sankoh prairie spans an area of 70 square kilometers and is characterized by meadow steppe.
-The average altitude of this prairie is around 3,000m.
-The Sankoh prairie functions as a major livestock products' supplier in the Gannan Tibetan Autonomous Prefecture.
-The latest census says that around 4,000 semi-nomads inhabit the area.
+Sankoh prairie is a meadow grassland with an average elevation of over 3,000 meters and spans an area of 70 square kilometers.
+The Sankoh prairie functions as a major livestock products supplier in the Gannan Tibetan Autonomous Prefecture.
+Only around 4,000 herders inhabit the area.

-This prairie serves as a sanctuary for various wild animals, and you can expect to see rare species of birds and mammals such as wild bear, Himalayan blue sheep, wild donkey, wild yak, lynx, black-necked crane, and many more.
-You can visit Ngari prairie in November and December if you want to see the amazing migration of the Tibetan antelope.
+This prairie serves as a sanctuary for various wild animals, and you can expect to see rare species of birds and mammals such as wild bears, Himalayan blue sheep, wild donkeys, wild yak, lynx, black-necked cranes, and many more.
+You can visit the Ngari prairie in November and December if you want to see the amazing migration of the Tibetan antelopes.

 Popular Nomadic Festivals

 The Tibetan nomadic people are some of the best horsemen in the world.
 Each year, as they move from one place to another, they hold horse racing competitions involving horses of various heights and sizes.
-They usually hold these festivals in the prairies, and the most popular among these horse racing festivals include those of the Litang Horse Racing Festival of the Sichuan Province, the Yushu Horse Racing Festival of the Qinghai province, and the Horse Racing Festival held in northern Tibet.
+They usually hold these festivals in the prairies, and the most popular horse racing festivals among those include the Litang Horse Racing Festival of the Sichuan Province, the Yushu Horse Racing Festival of the Qinghai Province, and the Horse Racing Festival held in northern Tibet.

 Horseracing, in fact, is a staple attraction of these prairie festivals, and the Tibetan nomads use these festivals to showcase their bravery and tenacity, as well as their great horseback riding skills.
-These festivals usually last for three days and include games on horseback riding, archery, tug-of-war, stone-carrying competition, and many more.
+These festivals usually last for three days and include games of horse riding, archery, tug-of-war, stone-carrying competitions, and many more.
 The day would usually end with a campfire and the roasting of a lamb, while people dance and sing around the bonfire.
 Lastly, these festivals provide opportunities for setting up trade fairs, wherein tribesmen can sell their products like yak butter, dried beef, salt, medicines, cordyceps, etc.